stridecolossus/JOVE/docs/blog/part-1-generation/generation.md

 VkCommandPool             -> org.sarge.jove.Handle
 ```

-Pointer types were programatically replaced by the corresponding JNA by-reference type, e.g. `const VkClearValue*` is mapped as `VkClearValue.ByReference`.
+Pointer types were programatically replaced by the corresponding JNA by-reference type, e.g. `const VkClearValue*` is mapped as `VkClearValue`.

 All other types were simply copied as-is (which also neatly handled the case for enumerations).

-### Template
+#### Template

 The template for a Vulkan structure looks like this: